-6. If the Judge grants the application for a warrant of arrest, the same shall forthwith be signed by the Judge and placed in the hands of the Marshal, who shall immediately proceed to arrest the person against whom such warrant is granted.
+6. If the Judge grants the application for a warrant of arrest, Warrant to be the same shall forthwith be signed by the Judge and placed in the Marshal. hands of the Marshal, who shall immediately proceed to arrest the person against whom such warrant is granted.